adri188/Kickstarter_Analysis/README.md

 >>Some of the challenges that could be experienced:
 - Double counting data on formulas
 - Not setting correct statements, not locking cells
-- While analyzing data and making statements there are more factors that should be taking into consideration than only looking at the trend.

 ## Results